nuxeo/nuxeo-newsml/README.md

 attach a NewsML file or type the body of the article.
 The two fields will keep in sync during later edits.

+The addon also contributes a custom importer for the FileManagerService so that any XML imported through drag and drop will be automatically interpreted as a NewsML document with sync mode enabled.

 ## About Nuxeo